 Learner profiles are invaluable not only for charting student progress but for engaging them on more than one level.
 “Crossover” activities combining multiple interests and group projects designed to accentuate each student’s strengths becomes easier as well.
 Learner profiles not only help a teacher better design instruction and materials, but can also offer learners a way to develop agency as they become increasingly aware of how they learn best.

 Power tip: Use Evernote to create learner profiles, adjust them, and even share them with parents and students.
-The learner profile template can be tailored to fit specific teacher and student needs.
+If you’re on a paid Evernote plan, try saving a blank learner profile as a custom template, tailored to fit the specific needs of you and your students.
 Use tables, add images, and even enable access to resources with live links.
-Its workflow-sharing ability gives parents a quick, yet comprehensive, overview of how their child is doing and allows students to better assess and understand their educational strengths and weaknesses.
-Need help creating templates?
-You can find instructions here.
+Evernote’s workflow-sharing ability gives parents a quick, yet comprehensive, overview of how their child is doing and allows students to better assess and understand their educational strengths and weaknesses.

 Stay on top of admin tasks

-Teaching is satisfying and fascinating work.
+Teaching is fulfilling and fascinating work.
 Except, you know, when admin tasks eat into teaching time.
 Keeping ahead of that curve while balancing the needs of your class can prove daunting.

 It takes a big heart to shape little minds

 Teaching is more than a profession; it’s a calling.
-And today’s teachers need all the help and support they can get.
-With the right tools and technology, teachers can dramatically improve their workflows, refine their lesson plans, and help their students excel.
+And today’s teachers need all the help and support they can get to stay motivated, productive, and present for their students.
+With the right technology and teacher productivity tools, you can dramatically improve your workflows, refine your lesson plans, and help your students excel.